 A look at all main Battlefield Games in order of Release

 Even since the first Battlefield game came out, the series has been very consistent in delivering impressive content.
-The frenzy of battle, action-filled gameplay, and exciting features are the core of all Battlefield games, and it’s nothing less than amazing.
+The frenzy of battle, action-filled gameplay, and exciting features are the core of all Battlefield games in order, and it’s nothing less than amazing.

 To honor the series in our own little way, we’ve decided to compile a list of the main 14 Battlefield games in order of their release date.
 Enjoy!